rudberga/CI-MS1-wedding-website/README.md

 The features of this website will let the users:

 - Find all the details they need for the wedding
-- RSVP directly via the website through a form with options to add additional important info
+- RSVP directly via the website through a form with options to add additional info
 - Get access to specific contact information for questions about the wedding

 ### Structure

 I wanted to focus mainly on the simplicity and elegance of a wedding website.
-Therefore ending up with a minimal website which have the pages Home, The Couple, The Details as well as RSVP.
+Therefore ending up with a minimal structure which have the pages Home, The Couple, The Details as well as RSVP.
+These pages will be easy to navigate through via the navbar.

 ### Skeleton